21. Computational Thinking

 INTRODUCTION

-In the following Quests you will learn about the four stages of computational thinking:
+In the following Quests, you’ll explore the four key stages of computational thinking:

-- Decomposition: Decomposition is to break down a complex problem or system into smaller, more manageable parts.
+- Decomposition – Breaking a problem or system into smaller, more manageable parts.

-After you have completed the Quests on computational thinking, you will be ready to move on to the Gold Quests to code and create games!
+After completing the Computational Thinking Quests, you’ll be ready to take on the Gold Quests, where you’ll use these strategies to code and create your own games!

 LEARNING OBJECTIVES